Department of Human Development Nursing Science

 Research and Scholarship

-Faculty in the Department of Human Development Nursing Science conduct cutting-edge research in the areas of prematurity, fetal loss, stillbirth, placenta, ultrasound, infertility, genetic decision-making, children’s pain, stress, new models of prenatal care and adolescent health.
+Faculty in the Department of Human Development Nursing Science, formerly the Department of Women, Children and Family Health Science, conduct cutting-edge research in the areas of prematurity, fetal loss, stillbirth, placenta, ultrasound, infertility, genetic decision-making, children’s pain, stress, new models of prenatal care and adolescent health.
 Faculty and student research are funded by the National Institutes of Health (NIH) and private foundations.

 The department aims to advance the science of healthcare for women, children and families.
 This includes the preparation of competent and caring nurses at both entry- and advanced-practice levels who function in a collaborative environment to provide safe, satisfying, evidence-based healthcare and to contribute to the profession through leadership in clinical practice, service, research, scholarship and education.